nidhisd/Curate-Videos-for-kids/README.md

 # Curate-Videos-for-kids
 ------
 ## Introduction:
 The Application is motivated towards curating the youtube videos for your kids(under 12 years)!
+This application is made using pure javascript and no web frameworks used.

 Key highlights:
   1. Ability to Add Description, type and link of the youtube video